caginagirdemir/docker_tutorial/README.md

 ## Images

 An image is a read-only template with instructions for creating a Docker container.
 Often, an image is based on another image, with some additional customization.
+For example, you may build an image which is based on the ```ubuntu``` image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run.

+You might create your own images or you might only use those created by others and published in a registry.
+To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
+Each instruction in a Dockerfile creates a layer in the image.
+When you change the Dockerfile and rebuilt the image, only those layers which have changed are rebuilt.
+This is part of what makes images so lightweight, small, and fast, when comparted to other virtyalization technologies.

+### Containers

+A container is a runnable instance of an image.
+You can cretae, start, stop, move, or delete a container using the Docker API or CLI.
+You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.